SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 TODO: Replace the code voice above with the following:
    `UIApplicationMain <//apple_ref/c/func/UIApplicationMain>`_ function.
    Blocked by <rdar://problem/17682758> RST: Add support for uAPI links.

-``discardableResult``
-   Apply this attribute to a function or method declaration to suppress the compiler warning when the function or method that returns a value is called without using its result.

 .. _Attributes_DeclarationAttributesUsedByInterfaceBuilder: